Fun Things to Do in Wales for Teenagers, Kids & Toddlers

 This museum lets your kids step back in time to the days when the Roman Empire stretched all the way to Wales.
 From trying on replica Roman armour, to taking in the sights in the recreation Roman garden, there’s plenty for them to see and learn here.

 As well as the magnificent castle itself, you can climb the spiral staircase to the top of the clock tower and see the remains of a Roman wall that encloses the site.
-You can even see a recreation of a medieval trebuchet get fired by the castle’s designated ‘Trebuchet Team’!
+You can even see a recreation of a medieval trebuchet get fired by the castle’s designated ‘Trebuchet Team’.
+This attraction is fun for all the family!

 Cantref Adventure Farm